 Please note: We are unlikely to deal with a one-off situation in a formal way unless the noise is exceptionally loud and is affecting a large number of households.

 The council has enforcement powers to deal with statutory noise nuisances.
 This can include serving a noise abatement notice on the person making the noise.
 If the person breaches the terms of the notice, they may be prosecuted.
 In some cases, stereo equipment can be seized with a warrant from the courts.

 We will need your contact details so we can visit you to prove that the noise is impacting on you, and so we can keep you updated.
 We will protect your identity from the person you are complaining about, unless you give us your permission to tell them who made the complaint.

 What happens next?

 You can let us know about the noise issue you are having at any time.
-If the noise is ongoing, your details will be sent through to an officer.
 If you report it outside our working hours, we will respond as soon as we can.

 If you believe that you or someone else may be in danger please call the police immediately on 999.

 You won't be able to save this form to complete later, so please allow yourself 10 minutes to fill it in.